What pain and symptoms are associated with the deltoids muscle?

 What movements do the deltoids muscles control?

-- Twists arm in toward the body
+- Pulls arm behind the body (posterior deltoid)

-- Moves arm away from the body
+- Moves arm away from the body (posterior deltoid)

 Activities that cause deltoid pain and symptoms: